Angular-RU/angular-ru-sdk/docs/ngxs/immutability.md

 If you want to freeze an entire object hierarchy then this requires a traversal of the object tree and for the Object.freeze operation to be applied to all objects.
 This is commonly known as deep freezing.
-When the developmentMode option is enabled in the NGXS forRoot module configuration a [deep freeze](https://github.com/ngxs/store/blob/1a85af3ec36b669bb7491332cf62fc6db202e955/packages/store/src/internal/state-operations.ts#L46) operation is applied to any new objects in the state tree to help prevent side effects.
+When the developmentMode option is enabled in the NGXS provider configuration a [deep freeze](https://github.com/ngxs/store/blob/1a85af3ec36b669bb7491332cf62fc6db202e955/packages/store/src/internal/state-operations.ts#L46) operation is applied to any new objects in the state tree to help prevent side effects.
 Since this imposes some performance costs it is only enabled in development mode.